One year after Madigan’s indictment, former speaker’s allies prepare for trial

 Capitol News Illinois is a nonprofit, nonpartisan news service covering state government.
 It is distributed to more than 400 newspapers statewide, as well as hundreds of radio and TV stations.
 It is funded primarily by the Illinois Press Foundation and the Robert R. McCormick Foundation.

-This article originally appeared on Rockford Register Star: Former allies of House Speaker Madigan start preparing for trial
+This article originally appeared on State Journal-Register: Michael Madigan was indicated a year ago, his allies prepare for trial